-Waldman reflects on Dak Prescott’s sterling rookie campaign and explains what he did to examine his own evaluation process in light of it.
-What he discovered about missing on the Dallas quarterback reminded him of the opposite outcome with Russell Wilson.
+Matt Waldman, of the Rookie Scouting Portfolio, reflects on Dak Prescott’s sterling rookie campaign and explains how he re-evaluated his process in light of Prescott’s success.
+What he discovered, about missing on the Dallas quarterback, reminded him of the opposite outcome with Russell Wilson.

 [Note: This post is an excerpt from my QB chapter in the 2017 Rookie Scouting Portfolio, available April 1.
 You can purchase a login/password for download here]

 I don’t normally revisit a player after his first season.
 We’ve seen players become the darlings of the NFL for a season only to disappoint for the remainder of their careers.
 Nick Foles, Derek Andersen and Steve Slaton come to mind immediately.

 But there was a wide enough gap between Prescott’s rookie performance in Dallas and my assessment of him at Mississippi State.
 There appeared to be a logical explanation for Prescott’s first month.

 Without Dez Bryant early on, the Cowboys told Prescott to play a safe two-man game with Jason Witten and Cole Beasley against the short and intermediate zones.
 After all, 12-yard runs and 16-yard passes constitute explosive plays in the NFL.
 According to research from Packers’ former Head of Research and Development Mike Eayrs, teams with just one explosive play during a drive score 29 percent of the time.
 That rate of success jumps to 77 percent with two.
 Without a 12-yard run or 16-yard pass, an offense’s rate of scoring drops to 9 percent.